13 Vitamins from A to K: How to Get Enough

 Vitamin B12

 Key Function: Vitamin B12 plays an essential function in preventing many neurological cases, consisting of numbness or prickling in the hands and feet, sleep problems, loss of memory as well as clinical depression.
-It assists our body’s red blood cells to grow generally, and it supports the promotion of DNA, our genetic material.
+It assists our body’s red blood cells grow generally, and it promotes DNA, our genetic material.

 13 Vitamins from A to K vitamin B12